ustun/reactjs-introduction/README.md

 When handling state, React has a different point of view compared to other frameworks.
-Every state change has to be done through a method called `setState', using this method, React can see that something in the system has changed and `render' method has to be run again.
+Every state change has to be done through a method called `setState`, using this method, React can see that something in the system has changed and `render` method has to be run again.

 ```js
 var Counter = React.createClass({